-Apiculture (KCAS) – KCAS has been operating for two and a half years.
-We currently have one hive on Scholar’s Piece, which we tend to on a weekly or bi-weekly basis over the late-Spring to late-Autumn season.
+Apiculture (KCAS) – We currently have one hive on Scholar’s Piece, which we tend to on a weekly or bi-weekly basis over the late-Spring to late-Autumn season.
 As well as providing a means to attend the approved Cambridgeshire Beekeepers’ Association training for those with a committed involvement with the hive, we take students and fellows who express an interest to visit the hive, both from King’s and across the university.
 We also hold talks and events on bees and beekeeping.
 Our aim is to raise awareness of the integral environmental importance of bees, and encourage other colleges across the university to create hives of their own.

 Contact – Kristen Teen (kt307)

 Art Room Society – The Art Room has a long history at King’s – Anthony Gormley used the art room regularly whilst here at Cambridge!
-Last year, King’s College appointed an Art Teacher, Nigel Meager.
+A few years ago, King’s College appointed an Art Teacher, Nigel Meager.
 Nigel runs Saturday workshops and offers advice to students on improving technique.
-The Art Room Society aims to get people interested in using the Art Room.
-We run a casual Art Room session on Monday evenings, for students to take a break from work and be able to use the Art Room when they know other people will be there – KCSU Welfare is also involved as drawing can be a great way of de-stressing!
+The Society aims to get people interested in using the Art Room.
+We run a casual Art Room session on Monday evenings, for students to take a break from work and be able to use the Art Room when they know other people will be there – drawing can be a great way of de-stressing!

 We are organising regular sessions of life drawing and etching, and social events for members to get to know each other and trips to galleries.
 Finally, we are planning ‘Art Room Society Exhibition’ where any student can submit a piece of work to be put on display in the art room regardless of their level.
 This will be especially good for students who wouldn’t otherwise have the opportunity to have their work shown or don’t have enough time to create a whole exhibition’s worth of art!